Federation Supergraph

 const supergraphSdl = readFileSync('./supergraph.graphql').toString()

-const schema = await getStitchedSchemaFromSupergraphSdl({ supergraphSdl })
+const schema = getStitchedSchemaFromSupergraphSdl({ supergraphSdl })

 const yoga = createYoga({ schema })